pypa/manylinux/README.rst

   can be used to produce wheels named like ``<pkg>-<version>-cp37-cp37m-<arch>.whl``.

-- Devel packages for all the libraries that PEP 571/599 allows you to assume are present on the host system
+- Development packages for all the libraries that PEP 571/599 list.
+One should not assume the presence of any other development package.

 - The `auditwheel <https://pypi.python.org/pypi/auditwheel>`_ tool